Next | Previous

 • application/json

-In the abscence of any content-type in the request header or reponse header from a server as the case may be, the module defaults to the application/x-www-form-urlencoded content type.
+In the absence of any content-type in the request header or response header from a server as the case may be, the module defaults to the application/x-www-form-urlencoded content type.

 That been said, it gives the tools required to craft any request body of your choice.